nirdong/MachineLearning/EnglishNote/note.md

 Suffice to say, it was more than a couple of years ago!

 This description didn't seem to tally with what we saw.

+Perfume too seemed to emanate from the glorious hair and white clinging vestments of she herself.